 Step 4: Dip a small dotter or toothpick into the silver polish.
 Place a dot right in the center of each of the smaller half circles.
 Then continue to dot between the two lines on each nail bearing the half moon.

-Step 5: Working on the remaining undesigned nail on each hand, follow steps 3 and 4 to create the dotted double half moon.
+The filigree: Step 5: Working on the remaining undesigned nail on each hand, follow steps 3 and 4 to create the dotted double half moon.
 Now, however, focus the center of the circle to one corner of the nail.